repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/docker.rst

   This deployment is recommended for Tests, Development, POC and POV.

 ..
 Note::
-    * For this deployment we will use RabbitMQ as the :ref:`message queue/broker <guide/deployment/planning/deployment:Message Queue/Broker: Redis or RabbitMQ server>`.
+    * For this deployment RabbitMQ will be used as the :ref:`message queue/broker <guide/deployment/planning/deployment:Message Queue/Broker: Redis or RabbitMQ server>`.

     * This deployment uses the built-in RSTUF Authentication/Authorization